 - The comfort layers of the Nolah should be more durable than the Nectar, while the base layer of the Nectar should be more durable than the Nolah.
 It’s therefore hard to say which one will last longer overall

-- You should sink into the Nectar more than you do with the Nolah
+- Sleepers will sink into the Nectar more than they will with the Nolah

 I think the firmness of the Nolah and the Nectar are about the same, with the Nolah being a little softer.
 With the Nectar there’s initial firmness and then the memory foam kicks in and conforms to your body, making it seem softer.
 With Nolah, there’s definitely a lot of initial softness and it gets gradually firmer as you move down into the mattress.
 The Nolah is much more responsive than the Nectar is.